CommunityHoneyNetwork/chn-docs/docs/uhp.md

 Prior to starting, UHP will parse some options from `/etc/default/uhp` for Debian-based containers.
 The following is an example config file:

 ```
-# This file is read from /etc/sysconfig/uhp or /etc/default/uhp
+# This file is read from /etc/default/uhp
-# depending on the base distro
 #
 # This can be modified to change the default setup of the uhp unattended installation